Kentucky high school softball player attacked and bitten by shark, lives to tell about it

-One Louisville teenager’s spring break got real — as in real horrifying after she was attacked by a shark on Sunday in Destin, Florida.
+One Louisville teenager’s spring break got real — as in real horrifying after she was attacked by a shark on Sunday in Destin, Fla.

 But when the five-foot shark grabbed her, she punched it back.
 True story.